Miami Police Department: Demographics

-In January 2022, The North Miami Beach Police Department hired Florida's first Orthodox Jewish police officer, Yehuda Topper.

 Sidearm

 Miami Police Officers are issued the Glock 22.
 Prior to the Glock 22 officers were armed with the Glock 17, which was in service from the late 1980s to the early 2000s.
 Detectives are issued either the Glock 23 or the more compact Glock 27.
-Prior to issuing the semi-automatic Glock pistols, MPD officers were issued the Smith and Wesson Model 64 and Smith and Wesson Model 67 while detectives had the Smith & Wesson Model 60 "Chief's Special" revolver also in .38 Special.
+Prior to issuing the semi-automatic Glock pistols, MPD officers were issued the Smith & Wesson Model 64 and Smith & Wesson Model 67 while detectives had the Smith & Wesson Model 60 "Chief's Special" revolver also in .38 Special.